 - Automata So far we have only looked at automata.
 These are usually tasked with Decision or Recognition.
 It's a fairly mechanical model, a decision procedure.
-You look at the input scanning left to right and do something. - Given $w \in \Sigma$ , is $w \in L(D)$ ?
-This is not that hard, you just run the automata on the input. - Characterizing all of L(D)?
-This is much harder for an automata.
-If I give you a DFA or NFA and ask you to describe exactly the strings it accepts, this is not as easy. - Grammars In contrast, a grammar is tasked with Production or Generation.
+You look at the input scanning left to right and do something.
+This corresponds well to your previous intuition on programming.
+Let D be an automata. - Given $w \in \Sigma^$ , is $w \in L(D)$ ?
+This is not that hard, you simply run the automata on the input. - Characterizing all of L(D)?
+This can be much harder for an automata.
+If I give you a DFA or NFA and ask you to describe exactly the strings it accepts and rejects, this is not as easy. - Grammars In contrast, a grammar is tasked with Production or Generation.
 A grammar will non-deterministically produce only the correct strings, like a flower blooming.
+It does not go left to right, but from inside out.
 It doesn't start with an input to look at, it starts with nothing.
-Defined with the rules we give it, it will produce a string according to those rules. - Given $w \in \Sigma$ , is $w \in L(G)$ ?
+Defined with the rules we give it, it will produce a string according to those rules. - Given $w \in \Sigma^$ , is $w \in L(G)$ ?
 This is surprisingly non-trivial - Characterizing all of L(G)?
 This is surprisingly easier.